 We Love These Courses that Go Beyond the Norm

-Generally speaking, we like to think that even the “standard” classes at St. Edward’s are thought-provoking and compelling.
+Even the “standard” classes at St. Edward’s are thought-provoking and compelling.
 But some classes go several steps beyond the norm.
-Whether they take an off-the-wall approach, dig way deeper than most classes go or dare to examine complex and controversial subjects, here are seven classes that really stood out during the 2016–2017 school year.
+Whether they take an off-the-wall approach, dig way deeper than most classes go or dare to examine complex and controversial subjects, here are seven classes that really stand out.

 Why we love it: How can you not be drawn to a course with a title like that?
 Combining the disciplines of art history and ethics, this Honors class asks big questions about art and the ethics of art in the late 20th century.
 How do we define art?
 Should we define art?
 Can we assert that art can be ethical or unethical?
 And what do we feel about an art piece designed to protest the brutality of the world — by inviting the viewer to choose whether to use a blender on a live goldfish or not?